imciner2/KiCad-Libraries/Readme.md

 <div align="center"><a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /></div>

 This library is licensed under the Creative Commons BY-SA 4.0 license.
-The full legal text of the license may be found in the LICENSE.txt file in this repository.
+The full legal text of the license may be found in the [License](LICENSE.txt) file in this repository.
 For more information about this license, please visit the Creative Commons Foundation (http://creativecommons.org/licenses/by-sa/4.0/).

 - - -
 ## Using this library